How to Build Simple React App (Part 1)

 Adding routes (react-router v4)

-At this point, we will change base architecture a little.
-Each new separate part (part can be interpreted as component, but I used word part because it doesn't have to be one component, it can be subtree of components, each using its children or some common components), will have its own folder with Component, actions folder, reducers folder, constants file, tests folder, optionally assets folder and other subcomponents folders.
+At this point, we will change the base architecture a little.
+Each new separate part (part can be interpreted as a component, but I used the word part because it doesn't have to be one component, it can be a subtree of components, each using its children or some common components), will have its own folder with Component, actions folder, reducers folder, constants file, tests folder, optionally assets folder and other subcomponents folders.
 So our new architecture will look something like this:

 src